jonathanfox5/gogadget/README.md

 Pull requests are welcome.
 Some basic requirements:

 - All code should be linted / formatted using [ruff](https://docs.astral.sh/ruff/).
 The `pyproject.toml` file in the repository contains project specific settings that should be automatically picked up by both the command line version and VSCode extension versions of ruff.
-The main ones are 100 line length, 4 spaces as intent and double quotes.
+The main requirements are 100 line length, 4 spaces as intent, import linting and double quotes.
 - All code should be type checked by [mypy](https://www.mypy-lang.org).
+Support for `import-untyped` checking is disabled in `pyproject.toml` to avoid the need to generate stubs for third party libraries.

 # Acknowledgements